difli/agentic-ai-workshop/README.md

 ---

-Here's the revised **Step 9** with the added instructions on retrieving credentials:

----

 ### Step 9: **Integrate with a Python Front End** 🖥️🐍

 In this step, we’ll create a user-friendly interface using a Streamlit-based Python application.
 This front end will connect to your Langflow-powered backend, allowing users to interact with your AI system effortlessly.